mdrakiburrahman/SQL_Graph_with_PowerBI/README.md

-# SQL_Graph_with_PowerBI
+# Visualizing Graph data with Azure SQL MI and Power BI
-A simple graph demonstration with SQL Server and Power BI
+A simple graph demonstration with SQL Server and Power BI.